Baltringer Haufen: The peasants' demands

 an association of Imperial cities, principalities, both ecclesiastic and secular, and knights, contacted the Baltringer Haufen.
 While the Imperial cities advocated negotiations and mediation, the princes pleaded for a strategy of violence.
 The Imperial League chose as their representatives Johann von Königsegg, Wilhelm von Köringen and the mayor of Ulm, Ulrich Neidhardt, who met the peasants in the Baltringer Ried on 9 February 1525 asking them to write down their complaints.
 One week, later, on 16 February 1525, in the presence of between 10,000 and 15,000 peasants, a list of complaints was delivered in written form to the representatives of the Swabian League: more than 300 written complaints, one for each village.

-The main complaint made by the Baltringen peasants was the fact that they were serfs.
+The main complaint made by the Baltringen peasants was that they were serfs.
 They also requested the reduction of rents and annual duties in kind, as well as the abolition of death duty.
 Furthermore, they asked not to be burdened with socage any longer and to be allowed to utilise timber from the forests.
 They also opposed the little tithe but were prepared to pay great tithe in order to provide for the upkeep of their respective local priest.

 Following the reply by of the Swabian League, delivered on 27 February 1525, Ulrich Schmid justified the peasants' demands by referring to the "Divine Law", the concept of which, as opposed to the Traditional (Old) Law, meaning the traditional legal norms, offered a completely new perspective in the legal relationship between lord and peasant.
 The political order had to be compared with the divine will as manifested in the Bible.
 By doing so, the peasant challenged the whole concept of traditional law.
 Ulrich Schmid, the representative of the Baltringer Haufen, rejected the traditional legal process through the Imperial Chamber Court to solve the complaints of the peasants.
 Theologians had to decide as to whether the peasants' demands were justified.
 Ulrich Schmid proposed that a group of men, learnèd and steeped in Christian lore, should decide what constitutes this "Divine Law".
 The representatives of the Swabian League concurred and announced that they would also pray to God in order to ensure that these learnèd men would be chosen.
 Ulrich Schmid hoped that regarding this issue he would be helped in Memmingen where he managed to recruit Sebastian Lotzer, a journeyman furrier, to take on the role of clerk to the Baltringer Haufen.
 On 28 February 1525, the Baltringer Haufen officially declared its formation to the Imperial city of Ehingen in a missive composed by Lotzer.
 The wording of this missive seems to imply that there may already have been contacts between Lotzer, who resided in Memmingen and had been active as clerk to the Memminger peasants, and Schmid well before the end of February 1525.